pthu/sahd/docs/words/y-sh-3.md

 the Temple Scroll, mainly in historical references.
 These also appear elsewhere (CD 5:19; 4Q372 1:16; 4Q385a 18 ii 10; 4Q389 1 ii 3).
 The
-reuse of the idiom discussed in A.4 suggests its continued use in everyday speech, but ישׁע hiph. is not a prominent expression of contemporary prayer or liturgy: there is only one secure occurrence in 1QH<sup><small>a</small></sup> and three more in other texts (4Q380 1 ii 4; 4Q381 31:2; 4Q511 10:9).
+reuse of the idiom discussed in A.4 suggests its continued use in everyday speech, but ישׁע <i>hiph.</i> is not a prominent expression of contemporary prayer or liturgy: there is only one secure occurrence in 1QH<sup><small>a</small></sup> and three more in other texts (4Q380 1 ii 4; 4Q381 31:2; 4Q511 10:9).
 The contrast with the biblical psalms could not be greater, and